‘Southern Charm’ Stars Thomas Ravenel And Ashley Jacobs Are Secretly Engaged, Reports ‘The Hollywood Gossip’

 Southern Charm stars Ashley Jacobs and Thomas Ravenel are secretly engaged, The Hollywood Gossip is reporting.

 As you are well aware, Ashley’s time on the popular Bravo show was controversial, to put it mildly.
 The California nurse didn’t mix in well with the cast of characters on the show, leading to wild behavior and explosive outbursts.
-And in the midst of it all, Ashley and Thomas dealt with other issues beyond what was shown to viewers; namely, Ashley stood by Thomas as he weathered allegations of sexual abuse, and Ashley herself withstood allegations that she was a carpetbagger brought in to play the role of Thomas girlfriend even though their relationship was never real.
+And in the midst of it all, Ashley and Thomas dealt with other issues beyond what was shown to viewers; namely, Ashley stood by Thomas as he weathered allegations of sexual abuse, and Ashley herself withstood allegations that she was a carpetbagger brought in to play the role of Thomas’ girlfriend even though their relationship was never real.

 It appears, however, that their relationship was real, as Ashley penned a heartfelt letter and posted it to Instagram, confirming once and for all that their relationship was over and that she was considering what her next step in life would be.

 However, the two have been dogged by rumors that, since their breakup, they can’t get enough of each other.
-They’ve repeatedly “hooked up,” as the kids are calling it these days, according to the gossip mill, and may have even renewed their actual relationship in an on-again-off-again sort of way.
+They’ve repeatedly “hooked up,” as the kids are calling it these days, according to the gossip mill, and may have even renewed their actual relationship in an on-again, off-again sort of way.

 Ashley Jacobs Reveals If She and Thomas Ravenel Will Return to 'Southern Charm' Next Season! https://t.co/K2PIgrN8NJ